ForTheWinn/slate/source/index.html.md

 return result.result.stack.map(item => item.value);
 ```

-It returns serialized array.
-You need to deserialize it.
+It returns serialized data.
+You can deserialize it using neon-js.

 Index | value
 ----- | -----